oscar-system/oscar-website/install-mac.md

    ```bash
    julia
    ```
 2. Install OSCAR by running the following commands.
-This may take a while to complete, as it will download and install OSCAR and its dependencies.
+This may take a while, as OSCAR and its dependencies will be downloaded and installed.
    ```julia
    using Pkg
    Pkg.add("Oscar")